-5.2.
-Witzel's Out-of-Africa proposal grosso modo confirmed: Overall match between the genetic, linguistic and mythical trajectory of Anatomically Modern Humans return migration back into Africa from Eurasia/Oceania has further contributed to the genetic heterogeneity.
+Africa has been recognised as the continent with the highest level of genetic diversity, as befits return migration back into Africa from Eurasia/Oceania has further contributed to the genetic heterogeneity.
 Africa's linguistic and cultural diversity is far more limited than its genetic diversity, due to a number of converging factors in the most recent millennia (the spread of Niger-Congo language family over almost the entire southern half of the continent; and the converging influences of Islam, Christianity, colonialism and globalisation).
-Witzel's (2001) claim of the existence of mythical parallels between a. sub-Saharan Africa, Australia and New Guinea ('Gondwana') that seem to have no counterparts in suggests that world mythology was already incipient in Africa prior to the Out-of-Africa migration, and that some of its early themes may have continued to percolate in the continent perhaps even right through to modern times.
-Eurasian return migration into Africa (from no later than 10,000 BCE: Khoi-San) will have brought into Africa Eurasian mythical themes developed in the course of c.
-100,000 years in Eurasia.
+Witzel's (2001) claim of the existence of mythical parallels between suggests that world mythology was already incipient in Africa prior to the Out-of-Africa migration, and that some of its early themes may have continued to percolate in the continent perhaps even right through to modern times.
+Eurasian return migration into Africa (from no later than 10,000 BCE: Khoi-San) will have brought into Africa Eurasian mythical themes developed in c.
+100,000 years in Eurasia, to start on subsequent African trajectories.
 The heterogeneity of over a dozen Narrative Complexes, some more elaborate than others, can be plausibly associated in this overall history of genetic and cultural diversity in Africa.